askarmel/recsys/README.md

 **Content-based recommendations** are based on item metadata.
 Given the content I’ve seen (and clicked through), content-based recommenders suggest content of similar topic, location, sources, etc. Relative to collaboration-based recommenders, content-based recommenders tend to be more effective when the content is new and we don’t have enough user behavioral data about it yet (i.e., cold-start problem)

+**Few words about ranking**

+Ranking can be framed as either a classification or learning to rank problem.
+As a classification problem, we can score candidates based on probability of click or purchase.
+Logistic regression with crossed features is simple to implement and a difficult baseline to beat.
+Decision trees are also commonly used.
+As a learning to rank problem, commonly used algorithms include XGBoost and LightGBM.

 Project Lifecycle challenges and tentative escapes
 ------------------
 Browse the repo folders to find more about the challenges